solidpixel/solidpixel.github.io/_posts/2021-03-06-astc-compared-redux.md

 ![asctenc 2.5 vs ITC 4x4 blocks]({{ "../../../assets/images/astcispc2/12-2.5-vs-itc-rel2-4x4.png" | relative_url }}){:.center-image}

 We've not quite caught up, but now astcenc `-medium` is now a really plausible alternative to ITC's slow search.
-It is still slower - averaging half the speed
-- but in return you get an average of 1 dB PSNR improvement - which is a significant gain.
+It is still slower, averaging half the speed, but in return you get an average of 1 dB PSNR improvement, which is a significant gain.
 In fact that's enough to offset an increase in block size, which could allow a game to reduce install size and GPU memory bandwidth.